 Figures 36 to 37.
-Examples of extroverted residential buildings: The climatic role of the upper openings and the influenceing of all of the openings from the atmosphere of the street, are evident.
+Examples of extroverted residential buildings: The climatic role of the upper openings and the influences of all of the openings from the atmosphere of the street, are evident.
 Modulation and symmetry are the factors of visual regulation while two factors of internal function and external privacy, in addition to the climate, is obvious in the above picture (Azar Shahzadeh Hamzeh (pbuh) quarter) is quite clear, but in the picture below (a house on Bajak Street at the edge of the main street demolished few years ago), the issue of privacy regarding windows is apparently not very much observed; in fact, the windows should have been covered with curtains.
 However, the details of this window have another kind of compatibility with the matter of privacy, which unfortunately, due to the destruction of both buildings, the possibility of accurate analysis has been lost.

 •